Manage the expiration of points in your loyalty program with Synerise

 5. Expression calculating current point balance

-Figure 5.
+Figure 7.
 The configuration of an expression calculating the current point balance

-6. Expression calculating points to expire
+6. Expression calculating whether there are any points left to expire

 Create a formula that will tell how many points should be counted as expired (as some of them may have been used on rewards).